Radial Shockwave Therapy: An All-Natural Treatment for Heel Pain

 What Is a Typical Radial Shockwave Therapy Heel Pain Treatment Session Like?

-Doctors Hani H. Saeed, D.P.M., and Varun Chopra, DPM administer RSWT treatments, meaning our heel pain patients get the combined benefit of this innovative treatment technology and their extensive podiatric/foot care experience.
+Doctors Hani H. Saeed, D.P.M. administer RSWT treatments, meaning our heel pain patients get the combined benefit of this innovative treatment technology and their extensive podiatric/foot care experience.

 Those suffering from heel pain are directed to sit comfortably in our exam room treatment chairs while the doctors use the RSWT device.
 Much like a traditional ultrasound machine, these small, wand-like instruments are pressed against the painful areas of the foot, with the doctor describing what is happening (and why) and answering your questions during the session.